WOODFIRED PIZZA OVEN FAQS

 How hot is a pizza oven?
-A pizza ovens heat all depends on how much fuel you put in and what you are aiming to cook.
-How hot should a pizza oven be will vary if you are cooking pizza; you’ll want the floor around 400 degrees Celsius but if you are cooking meats you’ll want it between 160-200 degrees Celsius but there’s a lot more to it than that which we will explain in our series of videos coming soon!
+A pizza oven's heat all depends on how much fuel you put in and what you are aiming to cook.
+How hot a pizza oven should be will vary based on what you are cooking.
+If you are cooking pizza; you’ll want the floor around 400 degrees Celsius but if you are cooking meat you’ll want it between 160-200 degrees Celsius.

 How does a pizza oven work?
-Pizza ovens work by cooking the base of the pizza directly through the floor temperature with the radiant heat and flame cooking the toppings and giving the crust its colour.
-Cooking pizza well always comes down to balancing the floor temperature with the flame.
+Woodfired pizza ovens work by cooking the base of the pizza directly through the floor temperature with the radiant heat and flame cooking the toppings and giving the crust its colour.
+Cooking pizza well will always come down to balancing the floor temperature with the flame.

 How to light a pizza oven?
-There are lots of different ways to light a pizza oven, you can use a propane gun but the way we prefer is using eco firelighters and kindling.
+There are lots of different ways to light a pizza oven.
+You can use a propane gun, but the way we prefer is using eco firelighters and kindling.
 Make a ‘Jenga like’ stack of kindling 6-8 layers high and then add two eco firelighters under the stack.
 Add 3 to 4 smaller logs around your kindling tower and then light the firelights.
-Do keep an eye out for our videos as we will realise a video soon.

 Where can I put a DIY Pizza Oven?
 The wood fired pizza oven is a semi-permanent structure so it will need longevity in mind when building.
 It will want to sit on a level concrete base or patio but apart from that, it can go anywhere.
 By the swimming pool, in an outdoor kitchen or pub garden, they are designed so they can be built anywhere easily.

 How long does it take to build the Pizza Oven?
-To build our pizza oven once you have put in level foundations and either made your stand or one of ours should take 5-6 hours but with drying time, you’ll need to allow 2 days as there will be over 15 hours of drying time needed between some parts.
+To build our pizza oven once you have put in level foundations and either made your stand, or one of ours, it should take 5-6 hours.
+With drying time, you’ll need to allow 2 days as there will be over 15 hours of drying time needed between some parts.

 Are the DIY Pizza Ovens available to purchase outside of the UK?
 Whilst we currently do not have any options on the website, it is all packed onto a pallet so it can go on the pallet network anywhere in the world.
 Just send us a message and we will find a solution.